sadjadtavakoli/Caprese-DA/README.md

 ## Needs a bit of coding action

 After installing all of the requirements, you should initialize the required constants in Caprese/constants.js.
+Those constants include the following:
+- repo_url: Repository url,
+- repo_main_branch: The main branch’s name,
+- repo_test_relative_dir: The relative path of the test directory,
+- repo_test_excluded_dirs: the test paths to be excluded from dynamic analysis,
+- fpd_excluded_dirs: the paths to be excluded from frequent pattern detection unit,
+- seed_commit: the commit to start the analysis with it.

+You can also modify any other constants based on your unique needs, like digging depth of the repository, the storage path, etc.

 ## Ready to go